allo-protocol/docs/pages/extras/getting-involved.md

 One easy way to get involved is to create your own, custom [voting](../core-concepts/voting-strategy/) or [payout](../core-concepts/payout-strategy/) strategies.
 By combining these in interesting ways, you can use the power of Quadratic Funding to do anything you can think of.

-If you have other ideas and want help on how to build them, join [the Allo Builders group](https://t.me/+IExiDL8CTnFhZjcx) on Telegram or introduce yourself in [Discord](https://discord.com/invite/gitcoin).
+If you have other ideas and want help on how to build them, introduce yourself in [Discord](https://discord.com/invite/gitcoin) in the `🛠allo-protocol-builders` channel.

 ### Contributing